-If your investment professional stalls when you request your principal or profits, this may be because that person has already pocketed your money.
+If your broker, financial adviser or other person with whom you have invested your money stalls when you request your principal or profits, this may be because that person has already pocketed your money.
 Don't be fooled by explanations as to why your money is inaccessible or by suggestions that you roll over your "profits" into other investments.